6 Effective Ways To Stop a Dog From Digging Holes

 • Terriers: “Many small terriers were bred to hunt small prey, sometimes digging right into their burrows,” says Farrah.
 This includes Jack Russell Terriers, Fox Terriers, Yorkshire Terriers, and Bull Terriers.

-• Huskies and Malamutes: Dr. Caus says, “These Arctic working breeds have a strong instinct to dig and create shelter in snow or soil.
+• Huskies and Malamutes: Dr. Caos says, “These Arctic working breeds have a strong instinct to dig and create shelter in snow or soil.
 They may dig to create a cool resting spot or to escape confinement.”

 • Hounds: All dogs might dig to follow a scent, but hounds are particularly adept at this.
 This includes Dachshunds, Bloodhounds, Basset Hounds, and Coonhounds.